Aesthetics | ANIMALS | Change | CITIES | Diversity | Domain ECONOMIES | Ecosystems | Ethics | Future | Nature | Science

 Humans relate to nonhuman animals in many ways.
 One issue concerns whether it is right for us to keep domesticated animals for enjoyment or consumption, given that their lives are not free.
 The EcoTypes Animals axis considers the history and morality of animal domestication in light of recent calls for greater autonomy.

 Related survey statements–Left pole (Autonomous): "We should have fewer pets and livestock, and allow animals to live more natural lives."

 –Right pole (Domesticated): "We should continue to domesticate animals to serve our human needs."

 Anyone wanting to make a difference must decide how best to achieve change.
 Change may best be accomplished a bit at a time—or, this approach may be too slow or insignificant.
 The EcoTypes Change axis compares incremental, step by step change against the belief that only radical change will successfully address environmental issues.

-Some argue that American environmentalism has primarily reflected middle-class white people and their interests, leading to actions over the last few decades toward greater diversification.
+Some argue that environmentalism has primarily reflected elite or powerful interests, leading to actions over the last few decades toward greater inclusion.
 These actions, however, may or may not have been sufficient.
 The EcoTypes Diversity axis considers the current priority of diversifying the environmental movement.